-This curriculum prepares students for professional positions in environmental planning and management.
+The curriculum for the M.S. in Environmental Sciences with a concentration in Environmental Planning and Management prepares students for professional positions in environmental planning and management.

 Objectives are to enable students to:

 - Understand principles and practices of environmental planning and management - 2.
-Analyze United States' environmental policies as they relate to environmental planning - 3.
-Apply tools and techniques for preparing and implementing effective environmental plans - 4.
+Analyze environmental policies in the United States as they relate to environmental planning - Apply tools and techniques (including geographic information systems or GIS) for preparing and implementing effective environmental management plans - 4.
 Evaluate effectiveness of environmental management plans